Dev1an/Robot-Management-System/Robot communication/readme.md

 - Javascript
 - <b>Python</b>

-The most robust implementation for the moment is the pyhton implementation.
+The most robust implementation at the moment is the pyhton implementation.

 ## Go
 Altough Go is better suited for this kind of tasks, there is a [bug](https://github.com/zeromq/gyre/issues/39)